A.J. Brown Player Prop Bets for NFL Week 10 | Tennessee vs. New Orleans 11/14/2021

 Matchup vs. New Orleans

-- Brown's 34 receiving yards in his one matchup against the Saints are 45.5 fewer than his over/under for Sunday's game.
+- Brown had 34 receiving yards in one career matchup against the Saints, 45.5 fewer than his receiving yards prop bet over/under for Sunday's game (79.5).

-- Brown did not have a touchdown catch in that outing against the Saints.
+- Brown did not have a touchdown catch in that matchup against the Saints.

-- The Saints are allowing 288.9 passing yards per game this year, the NFL's 28th-ranked pass defense.
+- This week Brown will face the NFL's 28th-ranked pass defense (288.9 yards allowed per game).

-- The Saints have given up 12 touchdowns through the air (1.5 per game).
+- The Saints have allowed 12 touchdowns through the air (1.5 per game).
 They are sixth in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Rams, Brown reeled in five passes for 42 yards while being targeted 11 times.
+- Against the Rams last week, Brown was targeted 11 times and picked up 42 yards on five receptions.

-- Brown has put up 23 catches for 330 yards and two touchdowns over his last three outings.
-He was targeted 31 times and averages 110.0 receiving yards.
+- Brown has caught 23 passes (31 targets) for 330 yards (110.0 per game) and has two touchdowns over his last three outings.

 Brown's Tennessee Teammates